seven days and six nights in the Pearl of the Caribbean

 DAY 2 - SUNDAY – OLD HAVANA TOUR / VINTAGE AMERICAN CARS / CRAFT MARKET & SHOPPING / EVENING FREE TO EXPLORE

 - Breakfast at your hotel.
 (Included)

-- Walking tour of Old Havana, a UNESCO World Heritage Site.
+Walking tour of Old Havana (it will be leisurely and have rest stops), a UNESCO World Heritage Site.
 You will visit the historic plazas that make Havana unique in the Western Hemisphere.
 It contains the largest collection of remaining colonial-era architecture.
 Meet the private street vendors selling souvenirs out of their homes.
 This is a private tour led by your Cuban guide.
 (Included)

 - Cathedral Square, the most beautiful and private 18th century colonial plaza on the island.
 Named after the masterpiece of Cuban baroque architecture: the Catedral de San Cristóbal de la Habana, was built by the Jesuit order.
 Christopher Columbus’ remains were kept in the cathedral between 1796 and 1898 before they were taken to Seville Cathedral, Spain.

 The Cathedral of Havana celebrates mass Sunday at 10:30 am and 6 pm on Thursday.
 Let your guide know the night before if you wish to attend Sunday mass so that the walking tour may take that into consideration.